lespicker/jekyll-bootstrap/workshops/past-workshop.md

 ### <a name="print"></a>Print Workshops

-Our print workshops are offered three or four times each year.
+Our print workshops are offered three or four times each year, in our modern studio located in historic Havre de Grace, Maryland.
+We utilize the latest in large format print technology, especially the latest printers from Canon.
+Canon is also one of our sponsors.

 {% img /images/bli/2015/10/DSC_0396.jpg Prepping files for printing %}

 We limit the workshop to six participants so that we may offer individualized attention.
+Participants print their images on museum-quality archival papers made by Museo Fine Art Papers.

 {% img /images/bli/2015/10/DSC_3475.jpg Bob instructing group %}

 The workshop is co-taught by Les Picker and his assistant, Master Printmaker Robert Boyer.
+Les is an international award-winning photographer with more than 40 years experience.
+Bob runs all print and IT operations for Les Picker Fine Art Photography.

 {% img /images/bli/2015/10/DSC_3590.jpg A proud workshop attendee %}

+Our fine art print workshop is an intense, fun and collegial experience designed to teach the fundamentals of printmaking, while also having the satisfaction of returning home with 2-6 large format prints, ready for framing.
 Please [click here](http://www.lesterpickerphoto.com/workshops/print-tes.html) to see a sample of comments from past print workshop participants.

 {% img /images/bli/2015/10/DSC_3602.jpg A gorgeous fine art print %}

+We welcome any questions you may have about our fine art print workshop.
+Please write directly to Les: lespicker@gmail.com